Glass Trinity, Chapter 11: Bonds of Fate

 "I don't think so," Sasuke said as he readied his next attack.
 "Kirigakure!"

 Saizō paused just long enough for Sasuke's attack to connect.
-The earth split apart and giant slabs of rock burst from the ground, intent on gobbling up Saizō where he stood.
+The earth split apart, and giant slabs of rock burst from the ground, intent on gobbling up Saizō where he stood.
 He swore and jumped to avoid them, but Sasuke gave chase.
-A column of rock caught him underfoot and shot him into the sky, where he could fly and gain the balance that was the reason for his moniker.
-With one eye on Satto, who continued to fight within Saizō's illusion, Sasuke executed a searing fire technique that collided with a fleeing Saizō and melted the earth around him to lava.
+A column of rock caught him underfoot and shot him into the sky, all but flying as his moniker suggested.
+With one eye on Satto, who continued to fight within Saizō's illusion, Sasuke spat out a spray of molten ash that collided with a fleeing Saizō and melted the earth around him to lava.

-But just when Sasuke was sure he'd outwitted his betrayer, the lava churned and rose of its own accord in the shape of a great bird, talons outstretched and shedding magma with each terrible flap of its wings.
-Sasuke hissed.
+But just when Sasuke was sure he'd outwitted his betrayer, the ash and lava mixture churned and rose of its own accord in the shape of a great bird, talons outstretched and shedding cinders with each terrible flap of its wings.
+Sasuke didn't have time to be terrified.

 The real Saizō passed behind him, but he didn't bother slashing Sasuke.
 They locked eyes in midair and Saizō bared his teeth in a sinister grin.
 Sasuke fell and the firebird caught him.
 He screamed as the magma flayed his skin to the bone.
 Illusion or not, Saizō's genjutsu was powerful enough to override logic and reason and replace them with nothing but the horror.
 Sasuke screamed, and Saizō dove for his true target: Satto.

 "General!"
 Sasuke screamed, jamming fingers into the wound at his side to disrupt his chakra flow and break the illusion before he truly believed he was being immolated.
-The pain disappeared and the bird along with it, leaving only a large pool of lava from Sasuke's earlier combination attack a short distance away.
+The pain disappeared and the bird along with it, leaving only a large pool of soupy ashes from Sasuke's earlier combination attack.
 But he was too late.

 Satto heard his cry of warning, but it was his undoing.
 The genjutsu holding him disappeared as Saizō drove his blade clean through Satto's chest.